-  Another great thing about this buffet are the amazing desserts.
+Another great thing about this buffet is the amazing desserts.
 I was too busy stuffing the Wagyu and turkey slices, so I was too full to try all the desserts.
-However, among all those I’ve tried, they didn’t fail to amaze.
+However, among all those I’ve tried, they didn’t fail to amaze me.

-If I had the chance to visit Las Vegas again, this is the buffet I’ll visit again!
+If I had the chance to revisit Las Vegas, this is the buffet I’ll visit again!